urvashirau/ngVLA-RFI-impact-simulator/README.md

 fractions of baselines over which RFI is correlated, decorrelated or uncorrelated.

 For a given set of RFI characteristics, one can estimate the fractional data loss across frequency, assuming only post-processing RFI identification and flagging.
 Then, by choosing one or more RFI mitigation options and comparing data loss fractions, one can estimate the fraction of data that is recoverable by efficient RFI mitigation.
 All data loss estimates are also translated to a saving in extra observing time that would otherwise have been required to compensate for RFI data losses.
 Finally, in order to perform a cost-benefit analysis, these gains may be compared to the compute cost of implementing the chosen RFI solutions, framed as a data-rate at which algorithms must be applied in order to achieve the estimated degree of data recovery.

-Additional documentation is being prepared as ngVLA Memo #70.
+Documentation is available as [ngVLA Memo #70](https://library.nrao.edu/public/memos/ngvla/NGVLA_70.pdf).
 Below is a screenshot of the app.

 ![Example Screenshot](./Docs/example_rfi_app.png)